 - On the Select a dataset page, click Support > Support - Tickets, then click Start report.

 - In the Calculations menu (), click Standard calculated attribute.

 - On the Standard calculated attribute page, give your new metric a name like “Contains”.

-IF (CONTAINS(LOWERCASE([Ticket subject]),"support"))The formula is not case-sensitive.
+IF (CONTAINS(LOWERCASE([Ticket subject]),"support"))Enter the search term in lower case only.
+However, the search results are not case-sensitive.
 In the example above, “Support”, “SUPPORT”, and “sUpPoRt” would all be found.

 THEN "Has this word"

 Tip: If you're working in a language other than English, read this article to help you enter Explore formulas in your language.

 - From the list of metrics, choose Tickets > Tickets, then click Apply.

 From the list of attributes, choose Calculated attributes > Contains, Tickets >Ticket ID and Tickets > Ticket Subject, then click Apply.
 The report will match the following: